ofluffydev/pythonCourse/docs/strings-in-python/string-concatenation.md

 ---
 title: "String Concatenation"
 sidebar_label: "String Concatenation"
-sidebar_position: 3
+sidebar_position: 5
 description: "Learn how to combine strings using concatenation in Python."
 ---

-# String Concatenation in Python
+# String Concatenation

 ## Introduction to String Concatenation